 Deepnote is a new kind of data science notebook, which is very easy to set up.
 When Gabor created an assignment, the students could duplicate it with a single click,and start working right away.
-The duplicated project did not only contain the Jupyter notebook and other code, but the entire execution environment with all requirements, ready to run.
-This ensured that no students had trouble setting up,and they could focus on the problem at hand.
+The duplicated project did not only contain the Jupyter notebook and other code, but the entire execution environment withall requirements, ready to run.
+This ensured that no students had trouble setting up,and they could focus on the problem at hand.### Collaborative by default

 A shared URL lets the teacher inside the project,open a terminal,and provide help efficiently.
 They can fix the problem completely,or just leave comments with advice.*“Deepnote provided me with a completely new teaching interface for when students are stuck”.*-- Professor Gabor Csanyi

-Supporting this class piloted the cooperation between Deepnote and Cambridge:
+Supporting this classpiloted the cooperation between Deepnote and Cambridge:- The classhad35 students

 - The coursework lasted 4 weeks